-- Free matching service.
+- Free connection service.
 The only fees you’ll pay are those your lender charges.

 What are the drawbacks to consider?

 - Limited information online.
 Details about its loan types, eligibility requirements and other elements you’ll likely want to know are difficult to find on car.Loan.com — or online in general.

 - Limited customer support.
 Your only means of contacting car.Loan.com before you apply is a brief online customer service contact form.
 And you’re out of luck if your inquiry is more than 250 characters — which is likely, given the barebones nature of its website.

 - High interest rates and fees.
 Expensive loans aren’t unique to car.Loan.com, but it’s a risk you take when you apply for a bad credit lender.
 It claims you’ll only get an APR of up to 25%, but your exact rate is not guaranteed until you’re approved.